FA Cup Final: Chelsea vs Manchester City predictions, team news, betting tips, odds and Bet Builder

 TV BBC One and TNT Sports 1

-All eyes will be on Wembley Stadium this weekend as Chelsea strive to spring a surprise against Manchester City in the FA Cup final.
+All eyes will be on Wembley Stadium this afternoon as Chelsea strive to spring a surprise against Manchester City in the FA Cup final.

 The Blues are bidding to lift the famous trophy for a ninth time but are sure to face a serious challenge from Pep Guardiola's serial silverware winners, who are aiming to build on their EFL Cup final success.